meteor/galaxy-docs/content/deploy-guide.md

 Once your application is successfully deployed, head on over to your [Galaxy dashboard](http://galaxy.meteor.com) to configure your application by adding a custom domain name and enabling SSL encryption.

-Add a domain in your application’s settings and point your DNS to `galaxy-ingress.meteor.com`.
+Add a domain in your application’s settings and point your DNS to:

+- `galaxy-ingress.meteor.com` for applications in the us-east-1 region.

+- `eu-west-1.galaxy-ingress.meteor.com` for applications in the eu-west-1 region.

+If you are deploying to a root domain (for example mydomain.com), then follow the advanced instructions [here](/dns.html).

 <img src="images/email-add-domain.png" style="">